 A 3D Printer is definitely not a gimmick.
 You (and especially your friends and family) are going to become real tired of you saying, “Hey look at this (object) I made” every time you make the same clothes peg or spoon.
 If you are going to make it a hobby of yours, make it a proper hobby.
 I’ve seen way too many people buying a 3D printer, only for it to gather dust as they couldn’t be bothered to try new creations.
 Just like any hobby, 3D printing will take time and effort, so make sure you can first afford a decent machine as well as set time aside to produce some quality works of art.

 Yes, a 3D printer is just one device that you can place on your table and then start printing till your heart’s content.
 But the thing is – and it’s the reason why so many people get a 3D printer in the first place – is that you can modify or create your own 3D models.
-If you have no idea how to use 3D-modelling software on your computer, then a 3D printer could end up being a waste of money.
+If you have no idea how to use 3D-modeling software on your computer, then a 3D printer could end up being a waste of money.

 The first thing you’ll probably do is print all the neat objects out there on the internet, but the fun will die off quickly.
 Next you’ll want to start designing objects that you have designed, and without proper knowledge, it can get extremely time and money consuming.
 Be prepared by doing as much research as you can, before you buy a 3D printer to know what software you’ll want to use and exactly how to use it.